cynthialmy/cynthialmy.github.io/_posts/2025-10-12-eu-manual-work.md

 ### 3. Measuring Progress by Manual Step Reduction

-Instead of reporting “hours saved,” we tracked **manual steps removed**.
+Instead of reporting “hours saved,” I tracked **manual steps removed**.
 This approach made automation outcomes clear and defensible, even when regional processes or volumes changed.

 It also created a fair comparison between countries with different scales and roles - one of the key challenges in global measurement.